In a Volatile Economy, Purchasing Practices Need to Change

 - Your organization spends more time managing costs than margins.

-- Your organization does not have a method to measure raw material and energy price risk.
+- Your organization does not have a method to measure the financial impact of price changes on your key inputs.

 - Sales decisions are made independent of buying decisions and vice versa.